mrciolino/wiki-backup/timeline.md

 -
 - The party seeks out Aphir The Mighty
 - Upon arrival to the city, they are met by a strange wizard named Donald Duck.
 They appear to be a duck in a little blue outfit.
 However, despite their appearance, they are quite a serious person and regard the party with suspicion and caution them against traveling with Spoops.
 He refuses to elaborate on why.
-- The party meet with Aphir.
+- The party meet with the mysterious demi-god leader of the city named Aphir.
 - [Exploring The Ancient Sunken Elven City](/Events/exploring-the-ancient-sunken-elven-city)
 - [The First Time Chamber](/Events/the-first-time-chamber)
 -